Amazon PPC Cost

 3. Listing Quality and Conversion Rate

 You will need to pay more for the same number of conversions if your listings are converting poorly.
-Poor images, missing reviews, weak bullets are the killers of the higher conversion rates.
+Poor images, missing reviews, and weak bullets are the killers of the higher conversion rates.
+Your Amazon PPC conversion rate directly impacts how much you can afford to bid.

-Whereas, optimized listings increase CVR, which lets you sustain a higher CPC as your ACoS remains stable.
+Whereas optimized listings increase CVR, which is why it’s suggested to improve your listings through proven Amazon SEO and listing optimization guide, which lets you sustain a higher CPC as your ACoS remains stable.

 4. Seasonality and Shopping Events

 Amazon CPCs spike during key events like Prime Day, Black Friday, and Q4 holidays.
-In November 2024, CPCs jumped to $1.89–$2.12 per click due to increased advertiser demand.
+In Q4 2025, CPCs jumped to $1.89–$2.12 per click due to increased advertiser demand.

 If you aim to market your product/ brand in the high-demand window, you need to have a strong Amazon PPC advertising budget as well.